yuekaizhang/dynamo/docs/dynamo_glossary.md

 **Dynamo Cloud** - A Kubernetes platform providing managed deployment experience for Dynamo inference graphs.

 ## E
-**@endpoint** - A Python decorator used to define service endpoints within a Dynamo component.

 **Endpoint** - A specific network-accessible API within a Dynamo component, such as `generate` or `load_metrics`.

 ## F